 a larger list for internal use that, sadly, numbers in the many thousands of

-minorities -- defined both by their sexual orientation and gender identity --
+minorities -- defined either by their sexual orientation or gender identity --

-Read reviews or order this book safely from Amazon.com online book store. $14.04 in Kindle format& $10.72 plus postage in Paperback.
+"Fighting God: An Atheist Manifesto for a Religious World," by David Silverman.
+Read reviews or order this book safely from Amazon.com online book store.

 Amazon.com book description: